 1. Cucumber + Honey Cube Cleanser

-For a glowing skin cleanser, try a frozen facial scrub.
-Cucumbers are naturally cooling while they gentle clean and moisturize the skin.
-Puree a cucumber add a squeeze of lemon juice and a drizzle of honey, pour into an ice tray and freeze.
+Start by pureeing a cucumber, then add a squeeze of lemon juice and a drizzle of honey, pour into an ice tray and freeze.
 Before using, I like to let the cube sit for 30 seconds or so to soften slightly.

 2. Green Tea Puffy Eye Cubes

 Green tea has become one of my facial favorites.
 With plenty of antioxidants and a dose of caffeine, it’s a perfect eye soother.
 You’ve probably heard of using old tea bags on your eyes, but I like the iced tea treatment even more.

 3. Instant Ice Water Facial

 I started doing this after Giada mentioned it in her book, Feel Good Food.
 She starts her day the same way everyday—yoga, a glass of water with lemon and a face dunk in ice water.

-4. Shrink a pimple
+4. Shrink a Pimple

 When you get a zit, try ice to reduce the pain and swelling.
-Apply an ice cube (in a plastic baggie, not directly to the skin) for 5 or so minutes and not only will it help the redness but it also relieves the pain.
+Apply an ice cube (in a plastic baggie, not directly to the skin) for 5 or so minutes and not only will it help the redness, but it also relieves the pain.

-5. Pain-Free Eyebrow Tweezing (Almost)
+7. Pain-Free Eyebrow Tweezing (Almost)

-6. Aloe Sun Soother Cubes
+9. Aloe Sun Soother Cubes

 We love aloe vera around here!
 For a simple sunburn soother, pour pure aloe vera into an ice cube tray and freeze.
 Apply to scorched skin for instant relief.

-7. Lavender Ice Face Massage
+10. Lavender Ice Face Massage

-For an easy massage wrap a handful of ice cubes in a bath rag, add a couple drops of a soothing essential oil like lavender, and gently massage your face and neck before bed.
+For an easy massage, wrap a handful of ice cubes in a bath rag, add a couple drops of a soothing essential oil like lavender and gently massage your face and neck before bed.
 The massage and ice will help with fine lines and improve circulation.

 What’s your favorite Ice Beauty Treatment?

-Photos by Lindsey Rose Johnson
+Photos by Lindsey Rose Johnson and Elizabeth Ulrich379